tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/LessonPlan.md

 * Upload the solved notebook: [credit-risk-classification.ipynb](Activities/05-Stu_Credit_Risk_Classification/Solved/credit-risk-classification.ipynb).

-* Walk through the solved notebook, cell by cell, highlighting the following points:
+* Walk-through the solved notebook, cell by cell, highlighting the following points:
-  * This activity is similar to the previous Housing Price Prediction; however, rather than `linear regression`, we are calculating a `logistic regression` to perform a `binary classification`.
-  * The output of the model prediction is a binary label (0, 1): "good" or "bad" credit risk.
+  * The output of the model prediction is a binary label (0, 1): "Good" or "Bad" Credit Risk.
-  * Despite using a curated dataset, we still need to perform some data preparation tasks: split, hot-encode, and scale the input features.
+  * Despite using a "curated" dataset, we still need to perform some data preparation tasks: *split*, *hot-encode* and *scale* the input features.
-  * Similar to the housing price prediction, we use the AWS SageMaker built-in `linear-learner` algorithm but change the hyper-parameter `predictor_type` to `binary_classifier`.
+  * We use the AWS SageMaker built-in `linear-lerner` algorithm by setting the hyper-parameter `predictor_type` to "binary_classifier".
-  * Unlike with housing price prediction, the predictions are in the `predicted_label` field in the prediction result.
+  * The predictions are in the `predicted_label` field in the prediction result.
-  * For our model evaluation, besides the accuracy score, we use a confusion matrix to get a quick sense of the model's true-positive or negative and false-positive or negative prediction combinations.
+  * Lastly, for our model evaluation, besides the accuracy score, we use a confusion matrix to get a quick sense of the model's true-positive/negative and false-positive/negative prediction combinations.

 Answer any questions before moving on.

 ---

-### 13. Instructor Do: Delete Notebook Instance (10 min)
+### 11. Instructor Do: Delete Notebook Instance (10 min)

 In this activity, students will learn how to delete their Amazon SageMaker notebook instance so that no billing charges are incurred for it after class.